Skip to main content

 Authentication

-MATE orchestrator supports using key pair authentication.
-To know more and how to configure it, see Key Pair Authentication.
+MATE orchestrator supports using key-pair authentication.
+To learn how to configure it, see key-pair authentication.

 Example jobs